 10 Signs of a Good Kindergarten Classroom

-Kindergarten is a time for children to expand their love of learning,
+Transitional Kindergarten is a time for children to expand their love of

 their interest in reaching out to the world.
-While kindergarten marks
+While TK marks

-an important transition from preschool to the primary grades, it is
+an important transition from preschool to kindergarten, it is

-important that children still get to be children -- getting kindergarten
+important that children still get to be children -- getting TK

 children ready for elementary school does not mean substituting

-academics for play time, forcing children to master first grade
+academics for play time, forcing children to master advanced

 "skills," or relying on standardized tests to assess children's success.

-Kindergarten "curriculum" actually includes such events as snack
+Transitional Kindergarten "curriculum" actually includes such events as

 activities we think of as traditionally educational.
 Developmentally

-children’s self-esteem, their cultural identities, their independence and
+cultural identities, their independence and their individual strengths.

 develop control of their own behavior through the guidance and